linkeddatacenter/BOTK-core/README.md

  * Don't try to change PHP, small learning curve.
  * Completely RESTful, the right way to build apps.

-This is a BOTK package.
-Please refer to http://ontology.it/tools/botk for more info about BOTK project.

 ## quickstart